Let me clear something up right away, because this trips up almost every property manager.

 When to Push Back on Modernization Proposals

 Not every modernization pitch is legitimate.
-Here's what I've seen:
+Here's what the pattern looks like:

 "Your equipment is 20 years old, so you need to modernize."
 Age alone doesn't require modernization.
 Plenty of 25-year-old elevators run fine because they were maintained properly and don't have obsolete components.
 Ask specifically: what is failing, and why can't it be repaired?